 The order of construction may be changed to suit your personal preference; however, the model is more easily worked in a tight space if work is completed on each fuselage section before they are joined.
-The tail surfaces have been designed by FB Jets to be removable.
-The fin and tailplane is removable to assist with transportation given the size of the model.
+The tail surfaces must be attached before the aft fuse is joined to the forward fuse, as the pipe must be in place during this step and it blocks access for wiring.

 The retract system doors operate in two different ways.
-The main gear doors and the large nose gear door open, the landing gear cycle either up or down, and the doors close again however the nose wheel door needs to stay open with the nose wheel.
-For this action, you will need two separate valves with a sequencer or precision dual function units, I have used simply used the RCEEB sequencer and 2 valves for the gear doors.
+The main gear doors and the large nose gear door open, the landing gear cycle either up or down, and the doors close again.
+For this action, you will need two separate valves with a sequencer or precision dual function units, I have used the Fly Eagle 5 function unit for this build to conserve space,

-You will likely need to match twin rudder (nose steering), twin flap and twin elevator servos for this model

-This may be accomplished with servo reversing "Y" harnesses, JR Matchboxes, the Smartfly EQ10, a Competition Powerbox or equivalent.
+You will likely need to match twin rudder, twin flap and twin elevator servos for this model This may be accomplished with servo reversing "Y" harnesses, JR Matchboxes, the Smartfly EQ10, a Competition Powerbox or equivalent.